 Captains must ensure that their players understand this interpretation before they stand as umpire.

-Guidance for scoring responsibilities
+Guidance for scoring

 Under Part A – Rule 3 of the Competition Handbook, scores must be kept in a physical scorebook.
 An electronic app can be used in addition, but a physical scorebook must be maintained.